msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="0.3"></a> 0.3: Scope of the Tutorial
+This tutorial includes a primer for the Linux command line (Bash shell).
+We will cover the structure of a command, basic directory and file organization, and cover examples of how to run common commands.
+There is a supplementary section that contains links to various other command line utilities for bioinformatics analysis and some less common but still useful Linux commands.

 This tutorial will only cover differential gene expression analysis of **bulk RNAseq** of mRNA.
 We will not cover single cell RNAseq analysis or small RNA sequencing analysis.
 We will also not cover coexpression analysis or